Grygoryn/Grygoryn/README.md

 👯 I am looking to take my first steps as a professional programmer.
 I want to start working in the IT market, gain experience and develop myself further.

 ⚡ Expertises: My main area is backend development with Node.js.
-I also have experience with the MERN stack and with python's Django fremework.
+I also have experience with the MERN stack and with Python's Django framework.

 😄 Facts about me:
   - He/Him -- Brazilian